St Patrick's Purgatory: Literature

 Tractatus de Purgatorio Sancti Patricii is a twelfth-century account in Latin of a pilgrimage to St Patrick's Purgatory.
 Marie de France translated it into French and expanded it into the Legend of the Purgatory of St. Patrick.
+A verse drama about the shrine was composed by Spanish national poet Pedro Calderon de la Barca.
+A Victorian era English translation survives by Irish poet Denis Florence MacCarthy.